Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Minor bug fixed in the built-in Logic Analyzer if Ctrl-C was used to end the prior acquisition.
 Affected re-issuing `la go` without doing a new `la setup`
--   With the recent acquisition of a better external Logic analyzer, documented the new probing arrangement: "Logic Analyzer Configuration 6 for TLA5201"
+-   With the recent acquisition of a better external Logic analyzer, documented the new probing arrangement: `Logic Analyzer Configuration 6 for TLA5201`

 ### What's going on